sanguino/node-for-java-developers/slides.md

 #### Callbacks

 A callback is a function that is passed to another function.
-When the first function is done, it will run the callback function.

 ``` js
 var fs = require("fs");